icp4a/workflow-process-service-trial/troubleshooting.md

 You can also define a hostname and IP mapping entry in /etc/hosts, like the following:
 ```
- wps-internal-ums-host 127.0.0.1
+ <your_IP_address> wps-internal-ums-host
 ```
-And then use the hostname ops-internal-ums-host to access Workplace or Business Automation Studio.
+And then use the hostname wps-internal-ums-host to access Workplace or Business Automation Studio.

 ## Login failures during Docker Compose startup